hbvj99/hbvj99.github.io/_posts/2021/2021-09-28-complete-guide-to-automate-deployment-using-jenkins.md

 # Final thoughts

 We learned to automate deployment with Continuous interaction and continuous delivery from scratch.
 Let's summarize what we have learned so far.
-We understand the basics of CI/CDs, configure Jenkins, connect remote server and GitHub with SSH and configured webhooks, learned about credentials and how they work, and finally deploy to the server by running bash script and pipelines.
+We understand the basics of CI/CDs, configure Jenkins, connect remote server and GitHub with SSH and configured webhooks, learned about credentials and how they work, and finally automate deploy to the server by running bash script and pipelines.

 If you would like to see similar articles related to DevOps or you face any issues, don't forget to add comments.